 The Tyrant and I enjoy taking Baby Sebastian out for long hikes at least a couple times each week.
 We typically come home with bags of free food from the forest, if we’re not hiking in spots where foraging is illegal.

 This year, we found our earliest ever lion’s mane mushroom (which has a taste somewhat similar to crab meat) during the first week of October.
 It was sheltered from the hot 80+ degree dry, sunny days inside the center of a fallen tree.
 Yay!

 We always like trying to come up with new recipes with our favorite mushrooms.
-Two favorite lion’s manes recipes which we’ve previously shared:
+Three other favorite lion’s manes recipes you’ll also enjoy:

 We’ve turned our most recent lion’s mane mushroom into lion’s mane mushroom chowder.
 We liked it so much, we’re sharing this recipe too.

 If you like the classic New England clam chowder, you’ll also love this lion’s mane chowder.

 Fresh or dried lion’s mane mushrooms?